Blog

 • Select a location such as your home.

-• Determine the loci (or locations in your home) that you’ll use for your memory palace.
+• Determine the locations in your home to use for your memory palace.

 TV in the living room: Picture a crown from the opening credits of the Netflix series The Crown.
 This symbolizes King Charles.